2025 Costa Rica Wildlife Photography Workshops

 This is where the fun really starts!
 You’ll fly over on a small 12 seat “puddle jumper” in the morning, enjoying incredible views along the way.
 (Keep your cameras out!)

 The group will meet you at the lobby and get you checked in right away.
-Once your gear is dropped off, you’ll hit the conference center where Dennis will have a presentation that covers how to photograph the wildlife of Costa Rica.
+Once your gear is dropped off, you’ll hit the conference center where we’ll have a presentation that covers how to photograph the wildlife of Costa Rica.
 Wildlife photography in Costa Rica is challenging and we want you to be thoroughly prepared when the action starts unfolding in your viewfinder.
 When the amazing moments happen, we want you to know EXACTLY what to do to secure the shot.
 After all, you don’t want to miss an incredible photo because you weren’t fully instructed beforehand!

 After the presentation, it’s time for a delicious lunch and then an afternoon photo outing so you can become comfortable with the new techniques discussed in the presentation.